 From time to time, we may publicly disclose preliminary or topline data from our preclinical studies and clinical trials, which is based on a preliminary analysis of then-available data, and the results and related findings and conclusions are subject to change following a more comprehensive review of the data related to the particular study or trial.
-For example, the results of our Phase 3 clinical trials for BBS and Alström syndrome that we have publicly disclosed consist of topline data and further analyses of data obtained from these trials will be required.
 We make assumptions, estimations, calculations and conclusions as part of our analyses of data, and we may not have received or had the opportunity to fully and carefully evaluate all data.
 As a result, the topline or preliminary results that we report may differ from future results of the same studies, or different conclusions or considerations may qualify such results, once additional data have been received and fully evaluated.
 Topline data also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data we previously published or reported.
 As a result, topline data should be viewed with caution until the final data are available.

 From time to time, we may also disclose interim data from our preclinical studies and clinical trials.
-For example, we recently announced interim data from our ongoing exploratory Phase 2 Basket Study evaluating setmelanotide in patients with MC4R pathway deficiencies due to a variant in one of the two alleles in the POMC, PCSK1, or LEPR genes, as well as the SRC1 and SH2B1 genes that we believe demonstrated proof of concept in these diseases.
+For example, we recently announced interim data from our ongoing exploratory Phase 2 Basket Study evaluating setmelanotide in patients with MC4R pathway deficiencies due to a variant in one of the two alleles in the POMC, PCSK1, or LEPR genes, as well as the SRC1 and SH2B1 genes.
 Interim data from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
 Adverse differences between preliminary or interim data and final data could significantly harm our business prospects.
 Further, disclosure of interim data by us or by our competitors could result in volatility in the price of our common stock.